BIBLE READING – Feb 2

 31 And thou shalt (you shall) take the ram of the consecration, and seethe his flesh (boil its meat) in the holy place.

-(NOTE: consecration = The action of making or declaring something, typically a church, sacred; purification / sanctification / hallowing)
+(NOTE: consecration (noun) = The action of making or declaring something, typically a church, sacred; purification / sanctification / hallowing)

 32 And Aaron and his sons shall eat the flesh of the ram, and the bread that is in the basket by the door of the tabernacle of the congregation.